WP's HP: HOME | [Rails]: Rail Tour ~ Rail Plan ~ Rail Peg | Help? | Deutsch

-With the end of the iron curtain and the reunion of Germany the line has been stimulated again, there are InterCity, EuroCity and ICE relations to Berlin and Prague.
-Although the line is not yet electrified 29 bridges over the Pegnitz, 7 tunnels and several viaducts, most of them just in an 11 km long section, permit a relative straight line and high velocities on this perhaps most beautiful line in Northern Bavaria.
+With the end of the iron curtain and the reunion of Germany the line has been stimulated again, there are or were InterCity, EuroCity and ICE relations to Berlin and Prague.
+Although the line is not yet electrified 29 bridges over the Pegnitz, 7 tunnels and several viaducts, most of them just in an 11 km long section, permit a relative straight line and high velocities on possibly one of the most beautiful lines in Northern Bavaria.

-So a lot of heavy traffic presents itself on the line, refer to the images on the left.
+So a lot of heavy traffic presents itself on the line, refer to the image on the left.
 I've pocketed them just by opportunity.

 A few more own railway photos here:

 Especially the section is famous due to the famous tunnel